MIxS-MInAS/extension-ancient/docs/chrono_age_remarks.md

 # Term: chronometric age remarks (chrono_age_remarks)

 _Notes or comments about the  earliest_chrono_age and latest_chrono_age.
-Use to give additional information about how date(s) were obtained, and/or point to original publication(s) describing specific protocol specified in `chrono_age_protocol`.
-Useful to specify confidence and/or accuracy of reported date._
+Can be used to give additional information about how date(s) were obtained, and/or point to original publication(s) describing specific protocol specified in `chrono_age_protocol`.
+For example, it can be useful to specify confidence and/or accuracy of reported date, radiocarbon ID or lab code(s), etc._